hananabilabd/Java-Carmeter-GPS-Project/README.md

              **Third One is:
 `**$GPRMC,123519,A,4807.038,N,01131.000,E,022.4,084.4,230394,003.1,W*6A**`
 1.  *RMC*         --> Recommended Minimum sentence C
-2.  *123519*      --> Fix taken at 12:35:19 UTC (Convert according to your time zone , according to Egypt UCT+2)
+2.  *123519*      --> Fix taken at 12:35:19 UTC
-3.  *A*           --> Navigation receiver warning A = OK (means that the signal is recieved and things are working), V = warning (means there is no signal)
+3.  *A*           --> Navigation receiver warning A = OK, V = warning
-4.  *4807.038,N*  --> Latitude 48 deg 07.038' minutes in Northern Hemishhere
+4.  *4807.038,N*  --> Latitude 48 deg 07.038' N
-5.  *01131.000,E* --> Longitude 11 deg 31.000' minutes in Eastern Hemishpere
+5.  *01131.000,E* --> Longitude 11 deg 31.000' E
 6.  *022.4*       --> Speed over the ground in knots
 7.  *084.4*       --> Track angle in degrees True
 8.  *230394*      --> Date - 23rd of March 1994 (Day , Month , Year)
 9.  *003.1,W*     --> Magnetic Variation 3.1 deg West
 10. _*6A_         --> The checksum data & always begins with *

+## GUI

+1. Add Medusa library to libraries (Medusa.jar)
+2. Make CSS Package include css.css file (css file include the colors codes for Buttons and linear-gradient for background).
+3. Make 3 Buttons start(to start reading speed and position), stop and sound off (turn off the alarm speed over 20K).
+4. Set Action for each Button
+5. Set color and area for each Button
+6. Make gauge to display the speed
+7. Make GridPane to add the objects(like Buttons ,gauge,..)
+8. Make 3 Labels (longitude – latitude – Speed)
+9. Make 3 Text to show the values for longitude,latitude and speed
+10. Set the position for Buttons, gauge,Labels,Text
+11. Make HBox and add Map and your gridPane on it
+12. Make StackPane to add background to your GUI
+13. put your stackPane on scene
+14. Then put the scene on Stage
+15. Rename the Stage
+16. Make a GPS icone for stage